Privacy and Cookies Policy

 - Verify compliance with the terms and conditions governing the use of our website (including monitoring messages sent through our website messaging service).
 Legal ground: Legitimate interests.
 This processing is necessary for the purposes of the legitimate interests pursued by us to administer and manage the FileInvite platform.

-4.2 However, we will only use Content (ie, information contained within documents and files sent by you or your clients using the Services) as strictly necessary to provide our services to you.
+4.2 However, we will only use Content (i.e., information contained within documents and files sent by an End User) as strictly necessary to provide our services to a Customer.
 We will never view, access or use that Content for our own purposes.

-4.4 Your account settings can be used to limit the publication of your information on our website.
+4.4 Customer account settings can be used to limit the publication of Customer information on our website.

-45 We will not, without your express consent, supply your personal information to any third party for the purpose of their or any other third party's direct marketing.
+4.5 We will not, without Customers’ express consent, supply Customer Personal Information to any third party for the purpose of their or any other third party's direct marketing.

-5.1 We may disclose your personal information to any of our employees, officers, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy.
+5.1 We may disclose Customer or End User Personal Information to any of our employees, officers, insurers, professional advisers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes set out in this policy.

-5.2 This includes several service providers and sub-processors we use to provide you with our services, or who provide functionality contained within our services.
-Those sub-processors include:
+5.2 This includes several service providers and sub-processors we use to provide Customers and End Users with our services, or who provide functionality contained within our services.
+The list of sub-processors and the potential country of data storage will be provided upon request.
+5.3 We may disclose Customer or End User Personal Information/ PHI:

 - to the extent that we are required to do so by law;